thelazycrazybrain/LazyApiPack.Localization/LazyApiPack.Localization.Manager/ReadMe.md

 **searchPattern**: If you pass directories with `localizationDirectories`, you can pass a file filter (e.g. `*.json`)

 **options**: You can specify, how to deal with directories (e.g. find files in subdirectories etc.)

+### Function AddLocalizations (Embedded resources)
+To load localization files from an embedded resource, use the overloaded function.

+**Assembly^^: Specifies the assembly where the resources are located

+**localizationNamespaces**: Specifies the namespace (and subnamespaces) where the resources are located.

+**searchPattern**: If specified, only the files that match the searchPattern (e.g. Localization.*.json) are loaded.